-Cape Breton - Gros Morne, Newfoundland and Labrador
+Cape Breton - Newfoundland, Newfoundland and Labrador

 Two of Canada’s most beautiful and rugged islands can be understood through stories.
-These stories are told by the ancient lands that form majestic mountain ranges, fjords and ever changing scenic vistas.
-Stories that elders have shared with this generation in the form of music and storytelling, the wildlife that makes the North Atlantic one of the worlds most wild seascapes and the herds of moose and caribou that roam freely through aging forests.
-Our journey will include hiking, sea kayaking, boat tours and cultural experiences.
+These stories are told by the ancient lands that form majestic mountain ranges, fjords, and ever-changing scenic vistas.
+Stories that elders have shared with this generation in the form of music and storytelling, the wildlife that makes the North Atlantic one of the world’s most wild seascapes and the herds of moose and caribou that roam freely through aging forests.
+Our journey will include hiking, sea kayaking, boat tours, and cultural experiences.
 A cultural melting pot are these islands having been influenced by the first European settlement and the Indigenous people who have occupied these lands for more than 10,000 years; all contributing to a story.
-What story will you have to tell?

-“The place where land, water and sky embrace like old friends.” – Newfoundland saying
+“The place where land, water, and sky embrace like old friends.” – Newfoundland saying

 - Moderate Overall Difficulty

 - 8 Days Tour Length

 - 45.0+ Km Walking Distance